cancergenetrust/cgtd/README.md

 specific clinical features of interest may then contact the data stewards for those participants.

-The initial prototype implimentation leverages [IPFS](https://ipfs.io/) for decentralized storage and distribution, and [Ethereum](https://www.ethereum.org/) for authentication, authorization, and accounting.
+The initial prototype implementation leverages [IPFS](https://ipfs.io/) for decentralized storage and distribution, and [Ethereum](https://www.ethereum.org/) for authentication, authorization, and accounting.